 The REIT generally enters into leases with an initial term to maturity between 2 and 10 years.
-The weighted average remaining term to maturity at March 31, 2018 was 5.6 years, not including tenants on month-to-month leases.
+The weighted average remaining term to maturity at September 30, 2018 was 5.7 years, not including tenants on month-to-month leases.
 Management considers the current average duration of rents to be indicative of the stability of the portfolio's cash flow generation abilities and diversified maturity risk.
-It is important to note that the decline of weighted average lease term from December 31, 2017 is related to the new acquisitions in the first quarter of 2018 bringing the average down, which Management views as an opportunity to rectify and drive asset value.